 The history of cybernetics is thus the application of feedback mechanisms through data processing and information in their respective contexts.
 As a science that emerged in the post-war period, it has been categorised as a rationalisation model of technical mobilisation, with government strategy focused on ensuring security and order for the civilian population (operational research) and the promise of perpetual peace through control.
 Examples of this, as explained in the second part of this review, are the application of cybernetics to the one-child policy in China (Dylan Levi King), the ambivalence towards the concept of control in Soviet cybernetics (Slava Gerovitch), and the opening up of the relationship between AI and political power, which was welcomed early in Poland (Michał Krzykawski).

 Yet the cybernetics of the 21st century is not the cybernetics of the post-war period, nor is it cybernetics with a K, as Claus Pias believed, whose reception in the 1970s and 1980s led to an epistemological movement called constructivism, having an enormous impact on the soft sciences and triggering an epistemic turn in philosophy.
 Similarly, the cybernetics of the 21st century is not the cybernetics with a C that represented an emancipatory ideal of posthumanist ideas in the context of American subcultures.
+The cybernetics of the 21st century includes the historicity of cybernetics.
+It is not limited to a critical revision of its programme and application in different contexts.
+Nor is it limited to the question of the sincerity of the cybernetic programme in its application to organisational and management policy.

 This work is about the present of cybernetics.
 The anthology Cybernetics for the 21st Century consists of 12 essays on the reconstruction of cybernetics.
 Its aim, to design a cybernetics for this century, has been achieved, as can be expected, because it shows the complexity of its conception and the diversity of its fields of application.
 This is precisely what this book is about.
 Even if it is almost unavoidable, especially in the practice of scientific research, to refer repeatedly to the origin from which cybernetics supposedly emerged – be this Norbert Wiener’s Cybernetics, Andrè-Marie Amperè’s use of the term “cybernetyka” in 1834, or the Macy conferences, a reconstruction aiming to show the diversity of applications of a technical model with different objectives in different geographies.
 The point is not to speak of cybernetics in the singular but, rather, following Yuk Hui’s welcome term “cosmotechnics”, to bring up diversity as the locus of its singular interpretations.
 This is an attempt to map cybernetics.